hypa-tool/hypa/README.md

 This repository contains HyPA (short for **Hy**perproperties **P**redicate **A**bstraction), a tool that can verify `\forall^*\exists^*` hyperproperties on infinite-state systems within a given (predicate) abstraction.
 It builds on the theory presented in
 > Raven Beutner and Bernd Finkbeiner.
-Software Verification of Hyperproperties beyond k-safety.
+Software Verification of Hyperproperties Beyond k-Safety.
 CAV 2022 [1]

 ## HyPA Overview

 HyPA is a tool that can verify hyperproperties on infinite-state systems.
-It specializes on `\forall^k\exists^l` safety hyperproperties (for some `k`, `l`) which state that for all `k` traces there exist `l` traces such that the resulting `k+l` traces do not interact badly. k-safety properties are the *special case* where `l = 0`.
+It specializes on `\forall^k\exists^l`-safety hyperproperties (for some `k`, `l`) which state that for all `k` traces there exist `l` traces such that the resulting `k+l` traces do not interact badly. k-safety properties are the *special case* where `l = 0`.

 HyPA reads a symbolic transition system, the hyperproperty to be checked, and a set of predicates and determines if the property can be verified within the given abstraction.
-To this end, HyPA uses the provided predicates to construct an abstraction of the system (parametrized by the scheduling in each step)and turns the abstraction into a game which is subsequently solved.
+To this end, HyPA uses the provided predicates to construct an abstraction of the system (parametrized by the scheduling in each step)and turns the abstraction into a game that is subsequently solved.
 As shown in [1], if the safety player wins the constructed game, the system satisfies the property.

 ## Structure